 Founder

-The Late Supt.
-L. J. Jackson
+The Late Superintendent Leo J. Jackson

-1941 – 1982
+Pastor 1941 – 1982

 On December 7, 1941 a great man of God by name of Leo J. Jackson was led start a church in an old mechanics garage that was converted and renovated at 1601 Harrison Street in the city of Flint.
 December 7, 1941 has always been a significant date in our church history as it relates to the same day that the Japanese bombed Pearl Harbor.
 This attack led the United States into World War II.